markNZed/TaskFlow/infra/docker/README.md

 ## Prod
 Eventually this will capture how to deploy T@skFlow in a "production" environment.

+!!Should not mount the nodejs dir in the browser and vice-versa

+Set up a reverse proxy server, to listen on a single port and forward requests to different ports based on the requested URL.

 <br> docker-compose -f docker-compose-prod.yml build
 <br> docker stack deploy -c docker-stack-compose-taskflow.yml taskflow-prod